neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

 	<iframe width="{width}" height="{height}" src="{videoUrl}" frameborder="0" allowfullscreen></iframe>

-In the template the `{videoUrl}` variable which has been defined in TypoScript is used as we need it.
+In the template the `{videoUrl}` variable which has been defined in Fusion is used as we need it.

-What are the benefits of indirection through TypoScript?
+What are the benefits of indirection through Fusion?
 --------------------------------------------------------

 In the above example the `videoUrl` property of the *Node* is not directly rendered inside the Fluid template.
-Instead *TypoScript* is used to pass the `videoUrl` from the *Node* into the Fluid template.
+Instead *Fusion* is used to pass the `videoUrl` from the *Node* into the Fluid template.

 While this indirection might look superfluous at first sight, it has important benefits: